Skip to main content

 Recognize the scope

-Signs that a task should become a Mission: it requires changes across more than 3–4 unrelated files, it needs parallel workers, it has an explicit validation phase, or you want a formal audit trail.
+Escalate when the task needs changes across more than 3–4 unrelated files, parallel workers, a validation phase, or a formal audit trail.

 2